Redesigning Curran's

 Consistent

 As the site grows it will follow a new, organized structure.
-Customers will easily figure out where they are on the sites and navigate freely so that they don't have to call customer service for help or abandon the sites.
+Customers can easily figure out where they are on the sites and navigate freely so that they don't have to call customer service for help or abandon the sites.

 Organized